- Home

 Mission Statement

 Macomb Township Department of Public Works is dedicated to the health, safety, and welfare of the community.
-Our goal is meet and exceed all federal, state and local requirements in providing the highest quality of drinking water, fire protection flows and the most efficient sewage disposal system.
+Our goal is meet and exceed all federal, state and local requirements in providing the highest quality of drinking water, with continued high-level maintenance of the water and sanitary sewer infrastructure.

 Water & Sewer Permits